-He stressed that ICCES will continue to play a critical role while the Commission appreciates the support of all security agencies.
+He stressed that ICCES will continue to play a critical role and the Commission appreciates the support of all security agencies.

-With only 15 days to the Ekiti governorship election, he said all the major activities that were supposed to be carried out at this stage have been successfully undertaken.
+With only 15 days to the Ekiti Governorship election, he said all the major activities that are supposed to be carried out at this stage have been successfully undertaken.